 @ South Miami Classical Review

-Belgian Mezzo-soprano Linsey Coppens is a member of the Operastudio at Staatsoper Stuttgart in season 2020/2021.
-She will perform the role of Zweite Dame/ 2.
+Belgian Mezzo-soprano Linsey Coppens is a member of the Operastudio at Staatsoper Stuttgart in season 2020/2021 and 2021/2022.
+This season she will perform the role of Zweite Dame/ 2.
 Knabe in „Die Zauberflöte“ by W.A.
 Mozart and Die Katze, Das Eichhörnchen and Ein Schäfer in a German translation of „L'Enfant et les Sortilèges“ by Maurice Ravel.
-In 2020/2021, she will also be part of „Grote Zangers“, a foundation supporting young and upcoming singers.

 Ms. Coppens won prizes at renowned competitions such as 1st prize at the „Metropolitan Opera National Council auditions Florida District“, Honorable mention at the „St-Petersburg Opera Guild Competition“ and 3rd prize at the „Concours des nouveaux talents de l'art lyrique“.
 In spring 2021 she will participate in the final rounds of the „International Hans Gabor Belvedere Singing Competition“.